Weltraumschaf/shell-scripts/README.md

 ./install.sh
 ```

-This will create the `bin` direcotry in your home direcotry, if it does not
+This will create the `bin` directory in your home directory, if it does not
 exist yet.
 And then links all scripts from `src` to that dir.